Metal Air Pollution Partnership Solutions (MAPPS)

 The project found increased cancer and respiratory risks in the study areas.
 As a result, participating recylers have started adopting the recommendations of the project and taking steps to mitigate metal air pollution emissions.

-Read about the findings in the MAPPS Community Reports.
+Read about the findings on this website.